IPSO: ‘Suspicious bundle’ found floating in the Gulf turns out to be 75-pounds of cocaine

 Detectives met the boat at the docks in the Port of Iberia.

-“The ship’s captain reported locating a suspicious bundle floating in the water roughly 50-55 miles South of Southwest Pass,” Major Raborn said.
+“The ship’s captain reported locating a suspicious bundle floating in the water roughly 50-55 miles South of Southwest pass,” Iberia Parish Sheriff’s Office Capt.
+Wendell Raborn said.

 Detectives discovered the bundle contained 30 individually wrapped packages of suspected pure cocaine each weighing approximately 2.5 pounds for a total combined weight of approximately 75 pounds.